 - Ask for references.
 A good HOA management team should have a long list of clients who are ready to sing their praises.
 Before hiring a company, ask for a few references you can call.
 Be wary of any HOA manager who cannot offer these references.

 - Check availability.
 A good HOA manager should be accessible.
 You should be able to depend on them to answer questions or give feedback when you really need it.
 Be sure to ask how you can contact your HOA manager, and what kind of responsiveness you should expect.

 - Review service needs.
 Always ask the HOA management team what kinds of services they offer, ensuring they align with your own needs.
 For instance, you might ask about document upkeep, bookkeeping, help planning and running meetings, etc.

 These are just a few of the qualities to prioritize when seeking a new HOA manager, but again: You can get further suggestions by talking with another HOA Board member, and with the members of your community.

 Get HOA Management Assistance from Kuester Management Group

 If you’re looking for a new HOA management team that will go above and beyond with exemplary service, then reach out to Kuester Management Group.
-We are proud to provide HOA management services in Charlotte, NC, as well as HOA management services in the Myrtle Beach area.
+We are proud to provide HOA management services in Charlotte, NC, HOA Management in Huntersville NC, as well as HOA management services in the Myrtle Beach area.